-Maharashtra leads in onion production, accounting for over 40% of the state’s total production.
-The region is famous for major varieties, dark red, semi-red, and Bhima super onions, its sharp taste, storage capacity, and strong demand in the market.
+Maharashtra is the top onion producer in India, making over 40% of the state’s total output.
+Nashik is famous for its dark red, semi-red, and Bhima Super onions, known for their strong taste, good storage life, and high demand in the market.

-This article reviews onion prices in Nashik for 2025, with the major factors to increase live market updates, price movements, and the supply chain.
+This article gives you the latest onion prices in Nashik for 2025, along with trends, price changes, and how the supply chain affects the market.

 Current Onion Rates In Nashik